Frequently Asked Questions

 Where do we go for the study?

-Because of COVID-19, we are currently conducting all of our research online.
-That means you can participate from the comfort of your own home!
-You will interact with a member of our research team over a video chat platform like Zoom or Skype.
+For video chat appointments, you participate from the comfort of your own home.
+You will interact with a member of our research team over a video chat platform like Zoom, FaceTime, or Skype.

 I'm interested!
 What do I do next?